dbashford/mimosa-ember-test/README.md

 ## Functionality

-`ember-test` will create a series of assets it needs for testing in `.mimosa/emberTest` at the root of your project.
-That includes `runner.html`, `qunit.js`, `qunit.css`, `sinon.js`, and a copy of `require.js`.
-It also includes a file for kicking off tests, and a file declaring your test files and requirejs config that is dynamically generated based on your code.

-`ember-test` also generates a `testem.json` config file for configuring the test running.
-By default that testem is configured to run all your qunit tests in a PhantomJS headless browser.
+`ember-test` does all of its work in the `.mimosa/emberTest` folder (location configurable).
+It wants to keep all the scaffolding, test setup and test libraries out of your application.

+### Vendor Assets

+`ember-test` expects [QUnit](http://qunitjs.com/),  [ember-qunit](https://github.com/rwjblue/ember-qunit), [Sinon](http://sinonjs.org/), and require.js to be available. `ember-test` fabricates test runners and test scaffolding that depends on those libraries.

+By default, `ember-test` will use Bower to incorporate those vendor test assets.
+This module understands how [mimosa-bower](https://github.com/dbashford/mimosa-bower) works, and coordinates with mimosa-bower to get these specific tests assets into the right location inside `.mimosa/emberTest`.
+If you do not change the default away from Bower, `ember-test` will verify you have a `bower.json` and check that file to make sure the right libraries are present.
+If they are _not_, `ember-test` will stop Mimosa from starting up with a validation error.

+If you prefer to not use Bower, set `bowerTestAssets` to `false` and `ember-test` will copy in versions of the vendor files that [it maintains](https://github.com/dbashford/mimosa-ember-test/tree/master/assets/vendor).

+### Generated Test Assets

+`ember-test` also generates test scaffold assets for each app configured in your project.
+Those assets include

+* `testem.json` file which configures how testem runs
+* `runner.html` which is the file loaded in the browser to start the tests
+* `test-main.js` which uses require.js to load both the vendor testing assets and the application tests before then kicking off the tests
+* `test-variables.js` which contains JavaScript variables for your require.js config and an array of paths to your tests.

+### Running

-When running `mimosa build` starts up `ember-test` will write all the assets and execute your tests.
-If all the tests pass, a message will say as much on the console and you will not be notified any other way.
+When `mimosa build` starts up `ember-test` will write all the assets and execute your tests.
+If all the tests pass, a message will indicate that on the console and you will not be notified any other way.
 If tests fail,  the console will have the details of the test failure and a Growl message will get sent letting you know a test has broken.

 ## Command